in28minutes/in28minutes.github.io/_blog/articles/2017-12-01-spring-boot-and-jpa-hibernate-with-h2-top20.md

 #### Example 2 - Inheritance Startegies - InheritanceType.SINGLE_TABLE

-Some times multiple classes are mapped to a single table and vice-versa.
-In these situations, we define a inheritance strategy.
-In this example, we use a strategy of InheritanceType.SINGLE_TABLE.
+Several classes are sometimes mapped to a single table, and vice versa.
+In these cases, we devise an inheritance approach.
+In this example, we employ an InheritanceType technique.
+SINGLE TABLE.

 Objects